Methamphetamine is a stimulant drug, chemically similar to amphetamine, and is also referred to as meth, ice, crystal, crystal meth, crank, or speed.

 Sores on the body, skin, lips and face

-Damage to all tissues in the body (including blood vessels, muscles, heart muscles, teeth)
+Damage to all organs and tissues in the body (including blood vessels, bleeding in the brain, muscles, heart muscles, severe deterioration of teeth, liver, heart, kidneys, etc.)

 Methamphetamines Withdrawal Symptoms

-Methamphetamine withdrawals are not considered as immediately dangerous and life-threatening as alcohol, opioids and benzodiazepines, but there may be an increased risk of stroke, seizures and complications during methamphetamine withdrawal.
+Methamphetamine withdrawals are not considered as immediately dangerous and life-threatening as alcohol, opioids and benzodiazepines, but there may be an increased risk of stroke, seizures and complications during methamphetamine withdrawal.5

 Intense drug cravings